 Here’s the view of the field from the old bullpen:

-Here’s a panorama, taken by Brandon, that shows me sitting on the bench:
+Here’s a panorama that shows me sitting on the bench:

 Back up in the concourse, I was blown away by all of the *quality* standing room that the Indians had installed near the right field corner: